DrGFreeman/MineField/README.md

 Simple?
 Not so much!!!

 The issue is that the Minecraft world is strewn with invisible land mines that the player must avoid to stay alive.
-To help him or her, the player is equipped with a mine detector indicating the distance to the nearest mine.
+To help them, the player is equipped with a mine detector indicating the distance to the nearest mine.
 The mine detector consists of four LEDs that light depending on the distance to the nearest mine, as well as a buzzer that buzzes an increasing number of beeps as the player gets closer to a mine.
 With the help of the mine detector, the player must navigate around the mines to find the block of gold and return to the starting point.

 Try it out and _have a blast_!